avinashgazula/HealthHub/README.md

 `components/insuranceitem` - This folder container files related to each insurance recommendation

 `components/questionitem` - This folder container files related to each question

+`components/edit-profile` - This folder contains files related to edit-profile

 `helpers` - This folder contains all the helper methods